vKxni/disco.js/README.md

 // Import mongoose from the NPM Package we've installed before const mongoose = require('mongoose')

+// The heart of the User, here is everything saved that the User does.
-// Define the user within the Schema const user = mongoose.Schema({
+// Such as Levels, Courses, Premium, Enrolled, XP, Leaderboard. const user = mongoose.Schema({
   Id: {
     type: mongoose.SchemaTypes.String,